chenyangh/SemEval2019Task3/README.md

-# SemEval2019Task3
+# ANA at SemEval-2019 Task 3
 This repo contains the code for our paper,

  *ANA at SemEval-2019 Task 3: Contextual Emotion detection inConversations through hierarchical LSTMs and BERT*

-An overview of the proposed *HRLCE* Model
+An overview of the proposed *HRLCE* Model:

+![HRLCE](img/hred.jpg )

 The results are shown in the following table:

-![HRLCE](img/hred.jpg )

 |        |    F1    |   Happy  |   Angry  |    Sad   | Harm.
 Mean  |
 | ------ | :------: | :------: | :------: | :------: | :---------: |